 reason #2: Red onions contain flavonoids, which may help boost metabolism leading to a trimmer waistline.

 reason #3: A simple, easy weeknight meal that uses a jar of spaghetti sauce with a simple boost from added veggies and fiber.
-It is can easily be made over the weekend and saved for a busy weeknight.
+It can easily be made over the weekend and saved for a busy weeknight.

 reason #4: An easy way to amp up your diet with greens by adding baby kale and/or spinach.